 All the NFC staff are members of the Principal Civil Service Pension Scheme (PCSPS).
 Information on the pension arrangements and accounting policy applied to pension liabilities is provided in Note 1 of the financial statements.
 Pension arrangements are detailed in the Remuneration and Staff Report which also provides information on pension benefits to which the NFC Chief Executive qualifies.
 No other Trustees are members of the PCSPS.

-Losses, special payments and gifts (this information is subject to audit)
+Losses, special payments and gifts

 There were no losses, special payments or gifts made during 2022-23 (2021-22: nil).
 No special payments that require disclosure were made during the year.

 Payment of Suppliers